 let your journey begin...

 If you’re ready to get started, or even if you’d just like more information, the first step is to reach out and let us know you’d like to talk.
 Our team will setup a quick call to learn more about your organization, what you’d like to accomplish, as well as your budget and how soon you’d like to get started.
-Next we’ll put you on the phone with Mike or Dennis to dive a little deeper into your goals and current challenges.
+Next we’ll put you on the phone with Mike, Dennis, or Jim to dive a little deeper into your goals and current challenges.
 If we both think there is an opportunity to help, next step is to get in a room and talk.
 We'll fly almost anywhere for a face-to-face meeting to begin building our relationship with your team.

 latest field notes